 Their rivals and many other religious scholars started assuming that they have become a state within a state because of their authority and power.

-Today, we still have Knights Templar, but they are a non-governmental organization now.
+Today, we still have the Knights Templar, but they are a non-governmental organization.
 They still protect Christian sites in the Holy Land, but in a more “diplomatic manner”.

 So there you have it, a complete (brief) history of the Knights Templar, and also instructions on how you too can become a modern-day Knights Templar.

 If you’d like to learn more about becoming a Knights Templar, be sure to visit the official website for more details.

 5 thoughts on “How To Become A Knights Templar”

 I disagree with some of your information.
 The first area is that Freemasonry is at odds with Christianity.
 That if you are a Christian you should look elsewhere than the Masonic Knights Templar Order.
 In addition in Canada, you must swear that you believe in the Holy Trinity to join and you do not need to be a Master of a Lodge to join, only a Royal Arch Mason.

 I live in San Antonio, Texas.
 Where do i go to be a Templar Knight?